CSV to JSON Converter

 Are quotes handled?

-Yes, quoted values are properly parsed.
+Yes, quoted values are trimmed of surrounding quotes.

 Is my data secure?